elastic/rally/docs/command_line_reference.rst

 * telemetry: Will show all :doc:`telemetry devices </telemetry>` that are supported by Rally.
 * tracks: Will show all tracks that are supported by Rally.
 As this *may* depend on the Elasticsearch version that you want to benchmark, you can specify ``--distribution-version`` and also ``--distribution-repository`` as additional options.
 * pipelines: Will show all :doc:`pipelines </pipelines>` that are supported by Rally.
-* races: Will show all races that are currently stored.
+* races: Will show a list of the most recent races.
 This is needed for the :doc:`tournament mode </tournament>`.
 * cars: Will show all cars that are supported by Rally (i.e. Elasticsearch configurations).
 * elasticsearch-plugins: Will show all Elasticsearch plugins and their configurations that are supported by Rally.